 8. Up the speed.
 Medium-intensity cardio ups your cortisol and turns you into a fat-storage unit: so keep it short and aggressive.
 Try a Tabata row: 20 seconds’ work, 10 seconds’ rest, repeated 8 times.
 The catch?
-You need to manage 100 metres every interval.
+You need to manage 100 meters every interval.

 9. Get a taste for spicier food.
-Capsaicin, the compound that gives chilli peppers their heat, will also play merry havoc your metabolism.
+Capsaicin, the compound that gives chili peppers their heat, will also play merry havoc your metabolism.
 Add paprika to your home-made burgers – you, uh, do make them from scratch, right? – and turn them into a fat-burning feast.

 11. Increase your vitamin D levels.
 This doesn’t include sitting in the sun for hours on end.
 Vitamin D absorbed from food is essential for the preservation of muscle tissue.
 You can get 90% of your recommended daily intake from a 100g piece of salmon.
-So eat plenty of fish, eggs, milk and cereals to get your intake up.
+So eat plenty of fish, eggs, milk, and cereals to get your intake up.

 12. Get your fiber on.
 Research has shown that some fiber can fire up your fat burning by as much as 30%.
 These studies have found that those who are consuming the most amount of fiber are gaining less weight over a period of time.
 It’s best to aim for around 25g per day – start by adding whole grains to your diet.